 - Hold your ruler vertically and align its 0-mm mark with the bottom of your lens.

 - The mm line that aligns with the centre of your pupil is your segment height.

 - Repeat the process three times to ensure a consistent measurement.

 Why is segment height important?

 Your segment height determines the different focal zones (e.g. distance, computer, reading) for progressive or bifocal lenses.

-Segment height is not necessary for single vision prescription lenses they have only one focal zone, hence the term single vision.
+Segment height is not necessary for single vision prescription lenses because they have only one focal zone, hence the term single vision.